cyber-ocelot/EnviroPi/README.md

 <hr>

 <h2>MasterMonitor Sensor Script</h2>

-<p>This is the MasterMonitor Script that controls all the sensor readings and sends them to AdaFruitIO cloud, which then puts the data into my dashboard blocks.</p>
+<p>This is the MasterMonitor Script that controls all the sensor readings and sends them to AdaFruitIO cloud, which then puts the data into my dashboard's visual graphs and charts.</p>

 <p>Make sure you change the AdaFruitIO_Username and the AdaFruitIO_Key variables to your username and key, and remove vvv (except for AdaFruitIO_Username, and AdaFruitIO_Key variables)</p>

-<p>&#10071; You can get your key by clicking the My Key tab on the AdaFruitIO website.</p>
+<h4>&#10071; You can get your key by clicking the My Key tab on the AdaFruitIO website.</h4>

     from dotenv import load_dotenv
     import os